🥇 Peeking Into the Window: SQL FIRST VALUE, LAST VALUE, and NTH_VALUE Functions

 This is critical for LAST_VALUE() and NTH_VALUE() — without it, they might return the current row’s value instead of the truly last or nth.

-📋 See It in Action
+📋 FIRST_VALUE, LAST_VALUE and NTH_VALUE - See it in Action

 🧾 Sample Data